-Co-chairs Brian LeNeve and Michael Mitchell invite you to the Annual Wildflower Show at the Pacific Grove Museum of Natural History.
-This winter’s rainfall has, so far, made up for its unusually late start and we are hoping that we may have a fine wildflower season and be able to put on a spectacular show with over 700 specimens on display.
+Co-chairs Brian LeNeve and Michael Mitchell hosted the Annual Wildflower Show at the Pacific Grove Museum of Natural History.
+This winter’s rainfall had made up for the unusually late start and was a fine wildflower season.
+We were privileged to put on a spectacular show with over 700 specimens on display

 The 57th Annual Wildflower Show was held on April 20-22, 2018